dkaygisiz/dkaygisiz/README.md

 <p><h1>- 👋 Hi, I’m Doğukan</h1></p>

-<p>Greetings,
+<p>Greetings,</p><br />
-Eager to learn and study Computer Science, learning things that’ll help me to find the right path on development side of the business.
-I worked as an SAP EWM Consultant for a short amount of time.
+<p>Eager to learn and study Computer Science, learning things that’ll help me to find the right path on development side of the business.
+I
+worked as an SAP EWM Consultant for a short amount of time.
 After that, i took “Sebit Frontend Bootcamp” from Coderspace.
 Right now, I am improving myself in React, with Practicums from Patika.dev and courses from Udemy and Scrimba.
 I am looking for a job that will improve myself and